publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVIII/m__us_usc_t21_s384.md

             (E) a drug that is inhaled during surgery; or

-            (F) a drug which is a parenteral drug, the importation of which pursuant to subsection (b) of this section is determined by the Secretary to pose a threat to the public health, in which case [section 381(d)(1) of this title][/us/usc/t21/s381/d/1] shall continue to apply.
+            (F) a drug which is a parenteral drug, the importation of which pursuant to subsection (b) is determined by the Secretary to pose a threat to the public health, in which case [section 381(d)(1) of this title][/us/usc/t21/s381/d/1] shall continue to apply.

         (4) __Qualifying laboratory__